 Voluntary turnover rate i.e calculating the rate at which employees exit the organization voluntarily to identify the gaps in employee experience.

 Involuntary turnover rate i.e calculating the rate at which employees exit the organization involuntarily to implement changes in the recruitment strategy.

 Time to fill i.e calculating the number of days between advertising for a job opening and hiring someone to fill it.

 Time to hire i.e calculating the number of days between approaching a candidate for a job offer and the candidate accepting it.

 Absenteeism i.e calculating the number of days an employee is absent from work to get an insight into the overall employee health and happiness.

 Human capital risk i.e calculating the employee-related risks such as lack of a particular skill to fill a new type of job.

-Lack of Data Analytics Skills: The organisation often comes across predicaments while attempting to find people with the right skill set for the gathering, managing and reporting of data.
+Lack of Data Analytics Skills: The organization often comes across predicaments while attempting to find people with the right skill set for the gathering, managing, and reporting of data.

-Data cleansing: It is crucial for data to be collected, cleansed, merged and evaluated from numerous departments as well as a multitude of business functions, making the need for experts who can properly gather and organize the data alongside evaluating it highly imperative.
-(Learn 5 easy steps process of the entire qualitative data analytics)
+Data cleansing: It is crucial for data to be collected, cleansed, merged, and evaluated from numerous departments as well as a multitude of business functions, making the need for experts who can properly gather and organize the data alongside evaluating it highly imperative.

 Data privacy and compliance: As data is collected regarding an employee or potential employee the privacy of the same needs to be kept in mind as violating the privacy of its employees could get the company in trouble.